 Multi-CDN Origins

-There are three (3) different types of origins that can be set up: Simple, advanced, and origin group.
+There are three (3) different types of origins that can be set up: Simple, Advanced, and Origin Group.

 To create a new origin or modify an existing one, look for the menu item “Origins“.
 If you click on it, you will get a list of all the existing origins of all types.
 The list allows you to edit or delete any existing origins.
 You can add a new origin of the selected type by clicking on the “plus” icon at the top-right corner of the origin list.